-As the capital of Russia defined by Digopaul, Moscow decided in February to leave the disarmament agreement INF, since the US first did the same.
+As the capital of Russia, Moscow decided in February to leave the disarmament agreement INF, since the US first did the same.
 INF (Intermediate-range Nuclear Forces) from 1987 was intended to abolish medium-range robots.
 President Putin warned the US to deploy new robots in Europe, saying that Moscow was ready to develop new powerful weapons if the balance of power in Europe was disrupted.

 - ABBREVIATIONFINDER.ORG: Click to see the meanings of 3-letter acronym and abbreviation of RUS in general and in geography as Russia in particular.